0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/database-import-export-private-link.md

 #### Option 1: Approve private endpoints in Private Link Center in Azure portal

-1. Go to Private Link Center in the Azure portal.
-In the Azure search box, search for "Private Link".
+1. Navigate to the Private Link Center in the Azure portal.
+In the Azure search box, search for "Private Link Center".
-1. Navigate to the **Private endpoints** page of the Private Link Center.
+1. In the Private Link Center, select **Pending connections**.
-1. Approve the private endpoints you created using the Import/Export service.
+1. Select the private endpoints you created using the Import/Export service.
+Select **Approve**.

 #### Option 2: Approve private endpoint connection on Azure SQL Database in Azure portal

 1. Go to the Azure SQL logical server that hosts the database.
-1. Navigate to the **Networking** page under **Security**
+1. In the resource menu under **Security**, select **Networking**.
 1. Select the **Private access** tab.
-1. Select the private endpoint you want to approve.
+1. In the list under **Private endpoint connections**, select the private endpoints you created using the Import/Export service.
-1. Select **Approve** to approve the connection.
+1. Select **Approve**.

    :::image type="content" source="media/database-import-export-private-link/approve-private-link.png" alt-text="Screenshot from the Azure portal that shows how to approve Azure SQL Database Private Link." lightbox="media/database-import-export-private-link/approve-private-link.png":::